-- AutoSense is made mandatory and assumed to be the principal mechanism of sense data delivery (changes 1 to 19). - Contingent Allegiance is removed completely (changes 20 to 31 and change 10).
+- AutoSense is made mandatory and assumed to be the principal mechanism of sense data delivery (changes 1 to 19). - Contingent Allegiance is removed completely (changes 22 to 35 and change 10).
 N.B.
-Contingent Allegiance is removed completely by this proposal and nothing is presented to replace it.
+Contingent Allegiance is removed completely by this proposal and nothing is presented to replace it. - The requirement that protocols provide for byte-aligned transfers is relaxed to a recommendation (change 20). - Notes are added to clarify that several additional sense code names that date to the SCSI parallel bus may not longer be indicative of what is actually happening (change 21).